-Property Attributes Notes and punctuation (length 10 characters).
-May be null.
-UserID Unsigned integer (bigint).
+Property Attributes Notes UserID Unsigned integer (bigint).
 Mandatory.
 Database key.
 The DOMAIN/SAMAccountName for the user that the file evidence was used by.
 If this software was used by multiple users, create one row for each user of the software on the computer.
-Note • Strictly, this attribute may be null, because it forms part of a compound database key.
-However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
+Note: Strictly, this attribute may be null, because it forms part of a compound database key.
+However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through overwriting.
 It is therefore best practice to treat this field as mandatory.